Information for Students

 Do I need to bring a car?

-Yes, there are a number of places to rent bikes including Provincetown Bikes, Galeforce Bikes, Arnold’s Bikes, and the Bike Shack.
+Provincetown is pretty small so you can often manage without a car.
+Most people travel by bike.
+There are a number of places to rent bikes including Provincetown Bikes, Galeforce Bikes, Arnold’s Bikes, and the Bike Shack.

 Is there parking?